 Eye health is important to your general well-being, so it’s always a good idea to consult with an eye doctor if you notice any changes to your sight or eyes.

-Atopic dermatitis.
+Seborrheic dermatitis.
 National Eczema Association.
-Accessed March 2021.
+Accessed January 2023.

-Seborrheic dermatitis.
+Contact dermatitis.
 National Eczema Association.
-Accessed April 2021.
+Accessed January 2023.

 Topicals for psoriasis and psoriatic arthritis.
 National Psoriasis Foundation.
 Accessed January 2023.